iamthefrogy/cisa-kev-heatmap/README.md

-# CISA KEV Vulnerability Heatmap
+# CISA KEV Database Heatmap Generator

 This Python script generates a heatmap chart of the Cybersecurity and Infrastructure Security Agency (CISA) Known Exploited Vulnerabilities (KEV) data.